jessica-anyen/simple-bar-chart/README.md

 nothing but a simple bar chart

-input: (The third column should exists label)
+data form: (The third column should exists label)

 > [0, 1, action, .....]